Advertisement

 Conclusion:

 Mary Shelley’s Frankenstein which is written in the early 19th century unquestionably comprises many elements of a Gothic novel.
-Shelley uses numerous literary devices to support the elements, a supernatural event, a threatening dream, stressed emotion, and metonymy of gloom, which classify Frankenstein as a Gothic novel.
+Shelley uses numerous literary devices to support the elements, a supernatural event, threat dream, stressed emotion, and metonymy of gloom, which classify Frankenstein as a Gothic novel.

 Hi, We are actually a team of professional English teachers.
 Mr. Ali Hussain and Mr. Ali Ijaz are the authors of this website.
 Teaching literature and writing allows us to share our love of reading with young minds.
 We hope that our passion for the subject will help to open the minds and doors of opportunity for students.
 It is our hope that students will be positively influenced by what we have to offer.